2004vidya/30days-30commits/README.md

-finished setting up the login and signup routes in realtime chat app
+started working on chat and profile page in realtime chat app